 Kate Spencer founder and former owner of Maple Leaf Music has recently launched an archive website (http://aesmithbanjo.com) for the A.E.
 Smith Banjo Company which she was the co-owner of in the 1970's.
 This archival website is a wealth of information where you can see images, original catalogs and the history of this New England Company.
 Kate is currently looking for current owners to send photographs and quotes so she can build out the website's portfolio.

 The holiday season is a time for sitting around the table or fire with friends and family to share food, drink and the stories of our lives.
 This year Maple Leaf Music thought we would share with you music and videos from a few artists with a deep connection to the southern Vermont music scene.
 These artists are our local friends and family telling their stories through song.
 We wish you all a safe and music filled new year.

 As you well know, the team here at Maple Leaf Music makes it our business to find the cream of the crop of anything with strings and frets.
 We look tirelessly, day-and-night for the best fretted instruments in all of North America to bring back home to southern Vermont.
 During our latest expedition in search of a great new banjo maker to bring aboard, we came upon the beautiful creations of Cedar Mountain Banjos from Brevard, North Carolina.

-Tucker Barrett filing frets in his Workshop[/caption] Most days at Maple Leaf Music we see stringed instruments walk in the door in need of help.
+Most days at Maple Leaf Music we see stringed instruments walk in the door in need of help.
 Some call for slight adjustments while others require complete overhauls.
 Nearly all of it gets sent to our trusty local luthier, Tucker Barrett, whose years in the instrument building and repair industry have made him the go-to guy for players all over the region, from beginners to hobbyists to professionals.